kataho/sorted-tab-history/README.md

     atom.keymaps.partialMatchTimeout = 90000

-Insert above line in your init.coffee
+Insert above line in your init.coffee.

+Also disabling 'Pending Pane' feature is recommended for managing opened files exclusively by this package.
+To disable, enable (check) 'Allow Pending Pane Items' in Settings and insert below line in your init.coffee.

+    atom.workspace.onDidAddPaneItem ({pane}) -> pane.setPendingItem(null)

 ## Setting Examples